Collage of a natural disaster, women going through a food line, and hands gripped together in solidarity

 Our research was highlighted in an LA Times article on the recent tragic suicides of survivors of school shootings.

-A solo theoretical paper by A. Mancini, which he had been working on for a long time (how long? we'll keep that quiet), was accepted at Psychological Review!
+A solo theoretical paper by Anthony Mancini, PhD, which has been in the works for a long time, was accepted at Psychological Review.
 It's entitled "When Acute Adversity Improves Psychological Health: A Social-Contextual Framework."
 The paper outlines a theory called "psychosocial gains from adversity" (PGA).

 Research from the lab on adaptation to marriage was cited in Stephanie Coontz's Sunday Review article in the New York Times.